CodeWindProgram/Group-2/README.md

-YashPingale - yash.pingale5@gmail.com
+@YashPingale - yash.pingale5@gmail.com

   1. Discussed the design of the front end with group members.
   2. Worked on the Buttons in the front end and animated them with hover effect along with Sanchita-K10.
   3. Made styling changes in the Result section after discussing it with group members.
   4. Made styling changes to the changes made by sagar1717.

-Sanchita-K10 - sanchitakolambe10@gmail.com
+@Sanchita-K10 - sanchitakolambe10@gmail.com

   1.Finalized the layout of the front end of the test question page with the group members for further execution.